Task Force on New Americans: Activities

-Gather input and provide recommendations on successful integration practices

 In February 2007, the Task Force began holding a series of roundtable discussions across the United States to learn more about successful immigrant integration practices.
 These roundtables helped gather input from immigrant-serving organizations, businesses, state and local governments, academia, community and faith-based organizations, adult educators, public libraries, foundations, and traditional civic organizations.
 Following these discussions, and with the collective experience and research of its members, the Task Force released a report entitled, Building an Americanization Movement for the Twenty-first Century: A Report to the President of the United States from the Task Force on New Americans.
 The report recommends strengthening assimilation efforts across the nation and among all sectors of society.
 The integration efforts described in this report are a federal call to action that defines a modern-day Americanization movement.

 Task Force membership

 The Task Force consists of 12 cabinet-level departments and a technical working committee of eight federal agencies.
 They include: Department of Agriculture, Department of Commerce, Department of Defense, Department of Education, Department of Health and Human Services, Department of Homeland Security, Department of Housing and Urban Development, Department of the Interior, Department of Justice, Department of Labor, Department of State, Department of the Treasury, Corporation for National and Community Service, Federal Trade Commission, General Services Administration, Government Printing Office, Institute of Museum and Library Services, National Endowment for the Arts, National Endowment for the Humanities, and the Small Business Administration.